 Judai Yuki in Yu-Gi-Oh!
 GX probably qualifies too.
 In one episode, he accepts a challenge from an Obelisk snob with a wager, where the winner gets to be Asuka's fiancee - despite the fact that he honestly doesn't know what a fiancee is.
-(Unfortunately, Judai also has a Super-Powered Evil Side that causes him no end of problems later, and once he recovers from it, not everyone is pleased with the fact that he seems to be much more serious from the experience.)
+Somewhat deconstructed in the later seasons as the escalating risks and losing his friends take a toll on him.
+This culiminates in revealing he has a Super-Powered Evil Side that causes him no end of problems later, and once he recovers from it, not everyone is pleased with the fact that he seems to be much more serious from the experience.

 On that note, Johan is probably a straighter example than Judai.
 He actually is a genuine nice guy, with no Super-Powered Evil Side trying to say take over, and selfless enough to pull a Heroic Sacrifice.
 Twice.
 And that for people he barely knows.
 Nice Guy ahoy.

 Eiichirou of the manga Baby Steps.
 This is one of the reasons that Love Interest Natsu trusts him with her "big secret" (of wanting to someday become a professional tennis player) on the first day they met.